laderast/RBootcamp_old/chapter2.md

 ```

 *** =instructions
-- see ourselves in the graph
+- plot points as pretty gems
 - stratify our graph by another category
 - add another set of categories to the x-axis